Quick Reference: Variables and Expressions

 Integer variable member functions

-For a qbpp::VarInt instance x, the following member functions are available:
+For an integer variable x (a qbpp::Expr), the following member functions are available:

 The following expression is equivalent to the expression stored in x: